alicelouisejane/CGMprocessing/README.md

     exercise etc which is specified in the exercisefile

--   **start\_split**: Sensor glucose timestamp where the split began ie. the closedst within the CGM interval that matched the start of exercise
+-   **start\_split**: Sensor glucose timestamp where the split began ie. the closest within the CGM interval that matched the start of exercise

 -   **startdatetime**: Exercise start timestamp from exercise file